Quick answer

 PrerequisiteWhy RequiredTime to Obtain

-PESEL number confirmedRequired on the application form — application cannot be processed without it1–3 weeks from address registration if not already obtained
+PESEL number confirmedRequired on the application form — application cannot be processed without it1–a processing period from address registration if not already obtained

 Valid residence documentCurrent visa, work permit, single permit, or Karta Pobytu confirming legal basis for presence in PolandMust be current — not expired, not in renewal processing without interim stamp